district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 items, we could set the view's edit triggers using `QAbstractItemView::setEditTriggers()`{.cpp}; for example, a setting of `QAbstractItemView::AnyKeyPressed`{.cpp} means that the user can begin editing an item just by starting to type.
-Alternatively, we could provide an Edit button (and perhaps Add and Delete buttons) and use signal–slot connections so that we can handle the editing operations programmatically.
+Alternatively, we could provide an <kbd>Edit</kbd>
+button (and perhaps Add and Delete buttons) and use signal–slot connections so that we can handle the editing operations programmatically.